What are the causes of deforestation in the rainforest?

-Deforestation in the rainforest involves removing trees and using land for another purpose.
+Deforestation in the rainforest involves removing trees and using the land for another purpose.
 The global rates of rainforest deforestation are:

 - 2.47 acres (1 hectare) per second: equivalent to two U.S. football fields;